New Library & Leadership Offices

 — Evan and Yilan, parents of Kenny '36

-Two Grade Six Classrooms and a Leadership & Community Lounge.
+Two Grade Six Classrooms and a Leadership & Community Lounge

 From a developmental and social-emotional perspective, it makes great sense to bring our Grade 6 students into the Junior School, giving them a more authentic elementary school experience.
-This will also allow the Primary Years IB Program to run to the end of Grade 6 - which is what happens in IB schools in the GTA and around the world.
-This will make Grade 7 the beginning of York’s Middle Years Program and a more natural entry point for new students.
+This would also allow the Primary Years IB Program to run to the end of Grade 6 - which is what happens in IB schools in the GTA and around the world.
+This would make Grade 7 the beginning of York’s Middle Years Program and a more natural entry point for new students.

 — Stacey & Sonya, parents of Pearse ’32 and Poppy ‘34